 The assessor in Allendale provided selected information for 22 sales in 2015 and 32 sales in 2018.33 Information for each parcel included a unique Property Identification Number (PIN), the land use class, the sales amount, the sales date, and the appraised value from 2014 which reflects the new values established during the 2013 reassessment.
 Allendale County has 135 land use codes that closely follow the real property classifications identified in the State Constitution.
-For example, properties with a classification in the 100s are owner-occupied residential properties, 200s are non-owner-occupied residential properties, 300s are commercial properties, and 800s are either privately owned agricultural properties, privately owned timber properties, or corporate owned agricultural and timber properties.
+For example, properties with a classification in the 100s are owner-occupied residential properties, 200s are non-owner-occupied residential properties, privately owned agricultural properties, privately owned timber properties, or corporate owned agricultural and timber properties.